Discover more from Inner Wilds

 I'm done being coy - here are 7 things I absolutely adore about Somatic Resonance

 I’m not going to say that somatic resonance is a panacea that cures all problems—but it certainly dissolved all of my biggest problems at the time.
 Problems that had dominated and shaped my life since before I could remember were simply—poof—gone in a matter of months.
 The relentless thought loops and inner monologue; the self-loathing and inner critic; the sense of watching my life in the third person; the feeling of being scattered and unsure what to do, unsure what path to take out of the seemingly infinite variety of paths at any given moment.
-All these intractable issues that dominated my moment-to-moment experience were simply gone within a few months, all because I spent 30-60 minutes most days letting my body sense itself, and spend the rest of the day moving in and out of that awareness in the rhythm of remembering and forgetting to do so.
+All these intractable issues were simply gone within months, all because I spent 30-60 minutes most days letting my body sense itself.

 “Somatic resonance is a panacea that cures all problems”

 -River Kenna, 2023

 So my loyalty to (and relentless shilling of) somatic resonance is perfectly understandable.
 My past couple years have been more or less dedicated to putting this stuff in the water supply, making sure as many people as possible have access to the tools I wish I’d had when I was starting.

 The trouble is — I’m uncomfortable with self-promotion.
 I can shill for other people and ideas and frameworks all day long, but when it comes to talking about my own stuff, I get shy.

 The whole point of all the work I’ve done is to get these ideas in front of more people, to make sure they have something I didn’t: clear, compact explanations, evocations, and practices to move more deeply into the body.

 If I’m unable to speak enthusiastically about that, simply because now I’m the person who’s putting out the materials, then why did I bother?
 What was all the work for?